Bernard Hogan-Howe: Honours and awards

 Hogan-Howe was knighted in the 2013 New Year Honours for services to policing, being invested with the honour on 21 May 2013.

 Hogan-Howe's honours and decorations include:

-100px

-100px

 On 14 November 2012, Hogan-Howe was awarded the Honorary degree of Doctor of the University (DUniv) by Sheffield Hallam University.

 On 15 July 2013, Hogan-Howe was awarded an honorary doctorate of Laws (LLD) by the University of Sheffield.
 On 13 December 2022, Hogan-Howe was bestowed with an Honorary Doctorate from Royal Holloway, University of London.

-On 7 November 2017, Hogan-Howe was created a life peer taking the title Baron Hogan-Howe, of Sheffield in the County of South Yorkshire.
+On 7 November 2017, Hogan-Howe was created a life peer.
+He took the title Baron Hogan-Howe, of Sheffield in the County of South Yorkshire.